 Kim had a lot of veterinary experience prior to her acceptance into UGA vet school.
-Her focus was on food animal production medicine, where she had paying jobs, attended conferences for agriculture, and held executive positions for some undergraduate clubs.
-She was accepted into UGA vet school before completing her Bachelor’s degree!
+Her focus was on food animal production medicine.
+Prior to getting into the University of Georgia College of Veterinary Medicine, she had a paying job within the food animal production side of things. , Not only that but she also attended conferences for agriculture as well as holding some executive positions for various undergraduate clubs.
+Dr. Kim was accepted into UGA vet school before completing her Bachelor’s degree!

 *Note to reader: there might be affiliate links and if you buy Magoosh, or anything else through the links provided (at no extra cost to you) you will be helping to keep this site running. *